tsadarsh/Pymanujan/README.md

 #### Contribution :nerd_face:
 All are welcome :pray: to contribute to this project.
 Start from going through the ```source.py``` which has good amount comments and documentation along the code.
 Currently the focus is on improving the GUI.
 Create an *Issue* and start a discussion before working on a seperate *Fork*, collabaration always results in better ideas!

-Goal :soccer: towards your contribution should always to be able to improve your expertise on Python :snake:.
+Goal :soccer: towards your contribution should always be to improve expertise on Python :snake:.
 > Though a calculator app is no path-breaking project to work on, it gives confidence to a new-devloper the abilty to build something from scratch.

 #### Note for Linux users: